arianais/ChildPhotoSensor/README.md

 This project is licensed under the MIT License.

 ## Disclaimer
 This project has not been tested with actual pornographic images of children.
+All images that do not contain faces are automatically determined as safe(does not contain child pornography).